mephistolist/godev/README.md

 # GoDev
 A simple cross-platform devops project in Golang that's built for speed and customization.

 Since this is written with golang, you can use this program for Windows, Linux, Mac, Solaris, AIX or truly any operating system.
-There will always be some variation with Windows as binaries end with .exe and they have no equivalant to rsync other than sFTP.
+There will always be some variation with Windows as binaries end with .exe and they have no equivalent to rsync other than sFTP.
 Otherwise this software should be completely cross-platform.

 With Golang's concurrency, this will greatly outrun and perform faster than other DevOps software.
 In the event it is too fast, one can slow it down with the -t or --timeout flags.
 So you control the speed as you need it.

 The biggest advantage of this vs other DevOps software is that you are not locked into having to script with only yaml, ruby or some pseudo-code.
-You can use ANY programming or scripting langauge you wish here.
+You can use ANY programming or scripting language you wish here.
 If you want, you can use Bash, Powershell, Python, Perl, C, Zig, Gleam or whatever you wish if the destination servers can run it.
 So this will give the user more freedom to use what they are comfortable with and/or use better tools for specific jobs.

 You can use --help for most of the usage.
 ```